pebender/alexa-for-lg-webos-tv/docs/pages/design/skill-to-bridge-interface.md

 Authentication: Bearer BRIDGE_TOKEN
 ```

-The `Test Accept Response` message is the HTTP response header and body
+The `Test Response` message is the HTTP response header and body

 ```http
 HTTP/1.1 200 OK